-Led Ohio to back-to-back bowl wins and its first ever bowl win in 2011, winning the Famous Idaho Potato Bowl.

 Among the 11 players selected All-MAC, place kicker Matt Weller was named Special Teams Player of the Year, offensive lineman Joe Flading was named First Team and quarterback Tyler Tettleton became the first Ohio signal-caller to be named all-league since 1985.
 Under Solich’s watchful eye, Tettleton re-wrote Ohio’s single season record book as he set 12 records and became the first quarterback in school history to pass for 3,000 yards in one year, while in the process throwing a program-best 28 touchdowns.

-The 2011 campaign also saw Ohio defeat arch-rival Miami for the sixth-consecutive season - the program's longest winning streak since it won six straight from 1937-1942.
-Since Solich took over in 2005, Ohio has only suffered one loss to Miami.
+The 2011 campaign also saw Ohio defeat arch-rival Miami for the sixth-consecutive season - the program’s longest winning streak since it won six straight from 1937-1942.
+Since Solich took over in 2005, Ohio has only suffered two losses to Miami.